|Location in Store|

 If you check out the relevant internet forums you will quickly learn that Super Sculpey is THE modeling compound for model, doll, and figure makers as well as animation studios and all ambitious and/or professional artists working with small sized sculptures.
 It is the standard choice when it comes to modelling small, graceful, very detailed sculptures – especially in the USA but more and more in Europe as well.
-Because its colour is very similar to that of skin and its surface has an ideal matte waxiness, it is often used for the realistic representation of human skin (especially for dolls).
+Because of its colour and its surface, it is often used for the realistic representation of human skin (especially for dolls).

 The colours in which the Super Sculpey Living Doll is available extend the palette of the classic Super Sculpey Original and provide the means for making figures with different skin colours.
 They can be mixed with each other as well!